 What is enterovirus D68 infection?

-Enterovirus D68 (or EV-D68) infection is a respiratory infection caused by EV-D68.
-EV-D68 is a type of enterovirus.
-Enteroviruses are very common viruses.
-There are over 100 types of enteroviruses and approximately 10–15 million enterovirus infections occur each year in the United States.
-EV-D68 is less common than other types of enterovirus.
+Enterovirus D68 (or EV-D68) infection is a respiratory infection caused by EV-D68, a type of enterovirus.
+There are over 100 types of enteroviruses and about 10–15 million enterovirus infections occur each year in the United States.
+These viruses are most common during the summer and fall, though it is possible to become infected year-round.

 Who gets EV-D68 infection?

 In general, infants, children, and teenagers are most likely to get enterovirus infections and become ill.
-This is because they do not yet have immunity (protection) from previous exposures to these viruses.
-We believe this is also true for EV-D68.
-Children with asthma might have a higher risk for severe respiratory (affecting the nose, throat and breathing tubes, and lungs) illness caused by EV-D68 infection.
+This is because they may not have immunity (protection) from previous exposures.
+Children with asthma might have a higher risk for severe respiratory illness caused by EV-D68 infection.
 Adults can become infected with enteroviruses, but they are more likely to have no symptoms or mild symptoms.
-In the United States, enterovirus infections are most common during the summer and fall, though it is possible to become infected year round.

 How is EV-D68 infection spread?

-Because EV-D68 causes respiratory illness, the virus can be found in an infected person’s saliva, nasal mucus, or sputum.
+Because EV-D68 infection causes respiratory illness, the virus can be found in an infected person’s saliva, nasal mucus, or sputum.
 EV-D68 likely spreads when an infected person coughs, sneezes, or touches a surface that is then touched by others.
+It can also be spread through contact with infected poop (like not washing hands well enough after changing a diaper or using the bathroom).

 What are the symptoms of EV-D68 infection?

 EV-D68 can cause mild to severe respiratory illness, or no symptoms at all.
 Mild symptoms can include runny nose, sneezing, cough, body aches, and muscle aches.
-Severe symptoms can include wheezing and difficulty breathing.
+Serious symptoms can include wheezing and difficulty breathing.
+In rare cases, EV-D68 can cause acute flaccid myelitis (AFM), a dangerous neurological condition.
+Mostly affecting children, the symptoms of AFM include, arm or leg weakness, pain in the neck, back, arms, or legs, difficulty swallowing or slurred speech, difficulty moving the eyes or drooping eyelids, facial droop or weakness.

 How soon after exposure do symptoms appear?